-Chocolate runs in my veins!"

 Even though cacao does not grow close to home, we source most of our other ingredients from British Columbia, Canada.
 Using what is native to Canada differentiates our chocolate from other manufacturers.
 Our blueberries come from Hakkak's Organic Farm in Richmond, the Ice Wine is from Mission Hill, sea salt from Salt Spring Island, and our maple-syrup sweetened bars create the extra Canadian experience.
 We are proud to introduce the world to BC's specialities in the form of chocolate.

 In Partnership with PALS Autism Society

 The PALS Social Enterprise started two years ago and operates out of the PALS Adult Program in Vancouver, BC.
 It was started in order to overcome a number of the workplace barriers experienced by the students who possess a variety of skills, but for various reasons, cannot go out to conventional job placement.

 In June 2018, PALS began packaging The GOOD Chocolatier’s chocolate bars on a weekly basis.
 This was a monumental step not only for PALS enterprise, but for the students as well as some of them had never been in a paid position before.
-Over the last 24 months, our partnership with PALS Autsim Society has flourished with now six students on payroll.
-Not only has our partnership allowed for six students to receive paid employment for their work for the first time, but it has also provided the opportunity for these students to learn a variety of new skills previously not in their repertoire.
+Our partnership with PALS Autsim Society has flourished with now six students on payroll.
+Not only has our partnership allowed for six students to receive paid employment but also provided the opportunity for these students to learn a variety of new skills previously not in their repertoire.

 With the growth of The GOOD Chocolatier, employment for PALS continues to expand.